rualthan/rualthan.github.io/_posts/2025-11-26-terraform.md

   - He provides a crash course on Docker and Kubernetes
   - There's section on using Kubernetes provider
   - A guide on how to convince your boss and team to adopt IaC
-  - A good description of software deployment.
+  - A good description of software deployment

-  - Lastly but not he least, the reading list at the end of the book is great cache of resources.
-I visited his blog and from there I found he has published a new book called [Fundamentals of DevOps and Software Delivery](https://www.fundamentals-of-devops.com/) which is really tempting to read.
-It's pretty costly in INR but you can get a trial access at O'reilly.
+  - Lastly but not he least, the reading list at the end of the book is a wealth of resources.
+I visited his blog and from there I found his latest book [Fundamentals of DevOps and Software Delivery](https://www.fundamentals-of-devops.com/) which is really tempting to read.
+It's pretty costly in INR but you can get a trial access at [O'reilly](https://www.oreilly.com).
+Oh, really?

   - I am a Y Brikman fan.